 Simply stated, people with “good” to “excellent” credit pay less for the same goods and services as do people with “bad” scores.
-Therefore, it’s worthwhile to learn about personal creditworthiness, including what constitutes good vs bad; how people get into trouble and develop bad credit; what tools are available to help with finances when someone has a bad score; and how to turn a poor financial profile into good credit.
+Therefore, it’s worthwhile to learn about personal creditworthiness, including what constitutes good vs bad; how people get into trouble; what tools are available to help with finances when someone has issues; and how to turn a poor financial profile into a good one.

-There is a myth that people with bad credit are poor; unemployed or under-employed; struggle to meet the basic necessities of life, such as paying for food, shelter, and medical care.
+There is a myth that people with low scores are poor; unemployed or under-employed; struggle to meet the basic necessities of life, such as paying for food, shelter, and medical care.
 These mythical people can’t manage money, don’t understand the basic concepts of money management, or just don’t care about paying their financial obligations in a timely manner.

-On one end of the spectrum are people with bad credit who don’t have enough money to make it from paycheck to paycheck.
-These consumers believe they have no alternative but to use financing to supplement their income.
-In doing so, they can get stuck in a vicious cycle of borrowing money, over extending themselves, continuously struggling just to payback the interest on their loans.
+On one end of the spectrum are people who don’t have enough money to make it from paycheck to paycheck.
+These folks believe they have no alternative but to use financing to supplement their income.
+In doing so, they can get stuck in a vicious cycle of borrowing money, over extending themselves, continuously struggling just to pay back the interest.
 There are many financial products with exorbitant fees and high interest rates that make repayment extremely difficult and expensive.
-Or, many consumers can become victims of scams or other too-good-to-be-true offers in desperate attempts to solve their money troubles, only to be taken advantage of by unscrupulous companies that target this vulnerable sector of the population.
+Or, many can become victims of scams or other too-good-to-be-true offers in desperate attempts to solve their money troubles, only to be taken advantage of by unscrupulous companies that target this vulnerable sector of the population.

 On the other end of the spectrum are people who buy into the American consumer dream to have more, get more, buy, buy, and buy.
 And if they can’t afford it, they find a way to finance it, or they charge it on their card.
 In an ever increasing stack of bills and financial obligations, many people find themselves working to pay off their debt, rather than enjoying life, putting money aside for pleasurable activities, starting a college fund for their children, or saving for retirement.

-Consumers in both of these scenarios find themselves in the same place: they have poor credit.
+People in both of these scenarios find themselves in the same place: they have poor credit.
 In both situations, people develop the same problem, their finances spin out of control and they suffer, both financial and emotionally.
 There can be few greater stresses in life than monetary woes; not having enough money to meet life’s financial obligations can be extremely stressful.
-People can lose their homes, relationships suffer, and families can break apart all due to poor money management.
-Poor financial management over time leads to a bad credit history and a low score, marking an individual as a finacial risk to lenders.
+People can lose their homes, relationships suffer, and families can break apart all due to money management problems.
+Financial management issues over time leads to a weak credit history and a low score, marking an individual as a finacial risk to lenders.

 What Are Credit Scores?